Man accused of murder, attempted rape and robbery of Zara Aleena in court

 Ms Aleena, a law graduate, died in the early hours of Sunday.

-A man accused of murdering Zara Aleena has been remanded in custody.
+A man has been remanded in custody after appearing in court charged with murdering Zara Aleena.

-Jordan McSweeney, of Church Elm Lane, Dagenham, east London, appeared at the Old Bailey on Friday morning.

-The 29-year-old is accused of killing the 35-year-old as she walked home from a night out along Cranbrook Road in Ilford, east London, in the early hours of Sunday.
+Jordan McSweeney, of Dagenham, east London, allegedly kicked and stamped on the 35-year-old as she walked home from a night out in Ilford, east London, in the early hours of Sunday.

 McSweeney appeared via video link from HMP Thameside wearing a green jumper.